sanjanasitaraman/shwiufblweafb/README.md

 * tim: This command is a command I personally implemented that prints out "Tim is the best!" in cool ascii art.
 Just a silly command!

 ### Linux shell general commands
-If there was no pipe, redirection, and it was not a command I needed to handle seperately, I used fork and execvp to normally execute the command using the argument given.
+If there was no pipe, redirection, and it was not a command I needed to handle seperately, I used fork and execvp to normally execute the command, using the argument given.

 ## Video Presentation